top of page

 Limited follow-up care

-One of the biggest challenges of dental tourism is the lack of long-term care.
+One of the biggest challenges of dental tourism is the lack of follow-up care.
 After returning home, you may find it difficult to:

 • Get immediate attention if complications arise